-Improving health & behaviour
+Improve health and behaviour

 When the brain is calmed, there is more energy for cognitive function, reducing fatigue.

-Improve perception of text
+Improving perception of text

 This can lead to a reduction in perceptual distortions that can be distracting and contribute to tracking problems while reading, and attention and concentration difficulties.

 Improving light sensitivity